ba01ei/PhotoVideoCompress/README.md

 Summary
 =======

-Compress image and video files and save
+Compresses image and video files and saves them in a new folder

 Requirements